Dowell-Lab/DAStk/README.md

 Please cite DAStk if you have used it in your research!

 *Tripodi, I.J.; Allen, M.A.; Dowell, R.D.
-Detecting Differential Transcription Factor Activity from ATAC-Seq Data.
+[Detecting Differential Transcription Factor Activity from ATAC-Seq Data](https://www.mdpi.com/1420-3049/23/5/1136).
 Molecules 2018, 23, 1136.*

 If you have used the provided scanned motif regions from HOCOMOCO, please cite them as well:

 *Kulakovskiy, I.V., Vorontsov, I.E., Yevshin, I.S., Sharipov, R.N., Fedorova, A.D., Rumynskiy, E.I., Medvedeva, Y.A., Magana-Mora, A., Bajic, V.B., Papatsenko, D.A., et al. (2018).
-HOCOMOCO: towards a complete collection of transcription factor binding models for human and mouse via large-scale ChIP-Seq analysis.
+[HOCOMOCO: towards a complete collection of transcription factor binding models for human and mouse via large-scale ChIP-Seq analysis](https://academic.oup.com/nar/article/46/D1/D252/4616875).
 Nucleic Acids Res 46, D252–D259.*

-For any questions or bug reports, please use the Issue Tracker or email us:
+For any questions or bug reports, please use the Issue Tracker.

 *Ignacio Tripodi (ignacio.tripodi at colorado.edu)*
 *Computer Science Department, BioFrontiers Institute*